Work through Hospice Family Decision Guide

 A hospice organization becomes easier to trust when its public guidance feels compassionate, clear, current, and operationally grounded.

 Treat Hospice Family Decision Guide as one operating piece, not a loose playbook.
-For hospice and palliative care operators, a family-decision map for fit, timing, care setting, support expectations, and next-step preparation should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For hospice and palliative care operators, a family-decision map for fit, timing, care setting, support expectations, and next-step preparation should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.